YasmminClaudino/MyPersonalLibrary/README.md

 # MyPersonalLibrary

 Welcome to My Personal Library!
 This project allows users to log in to their personal accounts, search for books using the Google Books API, and manage their reading lists.
 You can add books to lists such as "Read," "Currently Reading," and "Want to Read."

 ## Problem

-I read a lot of books and don't know how to save and keep track of them.
+As an avid reader, I often struggle to keep track of all the books I’ve read, those I’m currently reading, and those I plan to read in the future.
+This project aims to solve that problem by providing an organized and user-friendly way to manage personal reading lists.

 ## Project Architecture

 This project is being developed using the **Model-View-ViewModel (MVVM)** architecture, which helps to separate concerns and make the code more modular, testable, and maintainable.
-Additionally, **Koin** is used for dependency injection, ensuring that dependencies are provided efficiently and making the codebase cleaner and easier to manage.
+**Koin** was used for dependency injection, ensuring that dependencies are provided efficiently and making the codebase cleaner and easier to manage.
+**Retrofit** was used for handling the API response.

 ## Features